+UNIVERSITY of HOUSTON UH WELLNESS Responses to SFAC Program Questionnaire Fiscal Year 2014-2015 1.
 Please provide a one-page executive summary of your questionnaire responses.
 This summary should include, in brief terms: your unit's mission, how you accomplish your unit's mission, and a justification of your unit's student fee allocation in terms of benefits for students.

-The mission of UH Wellness, a campus wide education and prevention program, is to promote healthy choices and create a healthier, safer learning environment across all dimensions of wellness, including social, spiritual, intellectual, occupational, physical, and emotional wellness.
-We do so through:

-- Educational workshops-Wellness offers workshops on topics ranging from alcohol education to stress management, all focused on maintaining healthy behaviors and positive coping skills. - Promoting campus wide events-Wellness coordinates or participates in a variety of national wellness campaigns or alternative activities including Relaxation programs, Alcohol Awareness Week, Breast Cancer Awareness, Great American Smoke Out, Healthy Halloween, World AIDS Day, Safe Spring Break, and Occupational Wellness.
+UH Wellness, a campus-wide education and prevention program, supports student success by promoting healthy choices and creating a healthier, safer learning environment across all dimensions of wellness.
+We do so through: - Educational workshops-Wellness offers workshops on topics ranging from alcohol education to stress management, all focused on maintaining healthy behaviors and positive coping skills. - Promoting campus wide events-Wellness coordinates or participates in a variety of national wellness campaigns or alternative activities including Relaxation programs, Alcohol Awareness Week, Breast Cancer Awareness, Great American Smoke Out, Healthy Halloween, World AIDS Day, Safe Spring Break, and Occupational Wellness.
 We collaborate with other departments to minimize overlap and maximize cooperation. - Peer education-UHW teaches HLT 3300 and HLT 4197 for students to train as peer educators.
-Service learning projects are completed by our peer education group. - Consultation-Wellness provides information and materials related to any number of wellness topics, and consultation related to those issues. - Special Programming-Wellness has a Relaxation Lab, Alcohol 101+, Marijuana 101, nutrition counseling, and IMAGE (Intent and Motivation: Alcohol Group Exercise). - Community Outreach-Wellness coordinates a community consortium for wellness.
+Service learning projects are completed by our peer education group. - Consultation-Wellness provides information and materials related to any number of wellness topics, and consultation related to those issues. - Special Programming-Wellness has a Relaxation Lab, Alcohol 101+, Marijuana 101, nutrition counseling, and IMAGE (Intent and Motivation: Alcohol Group Exercise). - Community Outreach-Wellness coordinates a community consortium for wellness. - Assessment-including a review of health behaviors across time

 UH Wellness is the only campus program whose sole mission is comprehensive wellness education and prevention, with a focus on peer education and student involvement and the provision of evidence based programming.
 As a result, we are able to provide a great breadth of programming and to reach large numbers of students.
-Our FY12 contacts totaled 44,735.
-Unique from other departments, we promote wellness in all six dimensions (physical, social, intellectual, emotional, spiritual, and occupational) and actively involve students in their own well being through peer education, internships, and student employment and training.
+Our FY13 contacts totaled 41,197.
+Unique from other departments, we promote wellness in all six dimensions (physical, social, intellectual, emotional, spiritual, and occupational) and actively involve students in their own well-being through peer education, internships, and student employment and training.
 Our peer educators have initiated several wellness programs, including service learning projects.
 UHW is essential to the university in that we support retention, student engagement, and student success.

 Since we focus only on education and prevention, we are able to provide innovative, evidence based programming.
 IMAGE, our evidence based alcohol prevention program, recognized for the second time by the US Department of Education as a "Model Program;" is currently being disseminated to other institutions, including the University of Texas at El Paso and Iowa State University.
-For the first time, UHW was able to present IMAGE to all incoming freshmen during NSO.
-As a result, we have been able to measure actual behavior change and impact on consumption among our incoming freshman class.
+We have been able to measure actual behavior change and impact on consumption.
 For example, students who implemented their chosen self-protective behavior were 1.84 times more likely to drink less often and 2.03 more likely to drink fewer drinks per week.
-Additionally, for our other wellness workshops, we found that 80% of those who participate are able to identify a new skill they intend to implement and 92% indicated they were likely to very likely to implement those skills.
+Additionally, for our other wellness workshops, we found that 85% of those who participate are able to identify a new skill they intend to implement and at one month, 88% indicated they had implemented that skill.
 We focus our efforts on programs that have the greatest chance of positively impacting students and the university and training that improves student learning and student success.

+UHW SFAC FY15 2 | P a g e

+Question #2

 UH WELLNESS ORGANIZATIONAL CHART (3.0 FTE)